seamplex/feenox/README4hackers.md

  - MPICH (free)
  - Intel MPI (privative)

-Feel free to raise any concerns you might have in our discussions page.
+Feel free to raise any concerns you might have in our [discussions forum](https://github.com/seamplex/feenox/discussions).

 # What